Updated vanity with mirror and fixtures on tile wall

 Restore power to the fixture and check to ensure it operates correctly.
 If something doesn’t work properly, be sure to turn the power back off at the breaker before you remove the fixture and check your connections.

-Note: If you’re installing a fixture for the first time, you’ll need to ensure that the mounting bracket is level, to avoid your fixture from being slanted.
+💡 Note — Installing a New Fixture: If you’re installing a new ceiling light for the first time, you’ll need to ensure that the mounting bracket is level, to avoid your fixture from being slanted.

 Scroll to Top